Sorrento

 Cathedral

-The Cathedral of Sorrento rises in the historic center of the coastal city starting from the 10th-12th century. dc, when, from the place that now houses the Sorrentine Cemetery, it was transferred within the city walls to the church dedicated to Santi Felice and Bacolo, and was first dedicated to San Severo, bishop of Naples, and later to San Renato, bishop of Sorrento, The central ceiling is entirely painted on canvas, the work of Francesco Francareccio, while the central paintings are by Oronzo and Nicola Malinconico (1711), and represent the first Sorrento martyrs of the II century, and the co-patrons of the Diocese.
-Worthy of note are the marble episcopal chair, a colorful combination of parts from Roman temples with other purely sixteenth-century ones, and the pulpit in front of the same period, rich in a bas-relief depicting the Baptism of Jesus, with a valuable panel by Silvestro Buono (1573).
+The Cathedral of Sorrento, built on the remains of an ancient Greek temple, it overlooks the bishop's square and has a neo-Gothic style façade, rises in the historic center of the coastal city starting from the 10th-12th century. dc, when, from the place that now houses the Sorrentine Cemetery, it was transferred within the city walls to the church dedicated to Santi Felice and Bacolo, and was first dedicated to San Severo, bishop of Naples, and later to San Renato, bishop of Sorrento, The central ceiling is entirely painted on canvas from Francesco Francareccio, while the central paintings are by Oronzo and Nicola Malinconico in the 1711, and represent the first Sorrento martyrs of the II century, and the co-patrons of the Diocese.
+Worthy of note are the marble episcopal chair, a colorful combination of parts from Roman temples with other purely sixteenth-century ones, and the pulpit in front of the same period, rich in a bas-relief depicting the Baptism of Jesus, with a valuable panel by Silvestro Buono of 1573.
 The paintings of the Assumption and of San Filippo and Giacomo in the ceiling of the presbytery are works by Giacomo del Po executed in the 1700s.
-Sorrento artisans (1936), while the large altarpiece on the bottom is an unknown work from the 1600s and depicts Saints Philip and James. work by Pietro Barone and Augusto Moriani (1902)
+Sorrento artisans (1936), while the large altarpiece on the bottom is an unknown work from the 1600s and depicts Saints Philip and James. work by Pietro Barone and Augusto Moriani (1902).

 House of Tsso